cambridge-cares/TheWorldAvatar/Agents/NTUPVLibAgent/README.md

 # NTUPVLib Agent

-The NTUPVLib Agent is a modified version of the PVLibAgent developed to work with the PV data available for the NTU use case.
+The NTUPVLib Agent is a modified version of the [PVLibAgent](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/Agents/PVLibAgent) developed to work with the PV data available for the NTU use case.
 The agent assumes a standard PV for the purpose of running PVLib and then scales the output by the PV area for the building.
 An additional scale factor is included to scale the data to a magnitude appropriate for the 15-bus NTU test system.

 This agent is designed to calculate AC and DC Power output from Photovaltaic Panels based on values provided in the properties files or values queried from the knowledge graph.
 It will then initialise the AC and DC Power as timeseries in the knowledge graph.
 The agent uses the [time-series client](https://github.com/cambridge-cares/TheWorldAvatar/tree/develop/JPS_BASE_LIB/src/main/java/uk/ac/cam/cares/jps/base/timeseries) from the JPS_BASE_LIB to interact with both the knowledge graph and database and uses [PvLib](https://pvlib-python.readthedocs.io/en/stable/) for it's AC and DC Power calculations.

+## 1. Property files

-For the agent to read data, three property files are required:
+For the agent to read data, four property files are required:
 - One [property file for DC and AC Power instantiation](#dataIRIs-properties) defining the IRIs for each of the keys.
 - One [property file for the time-series client](#time-series-client-properties) defining timeseries client related parameters.
 - One [property file for the Solar Model](#Model-properties) defining the parameters of the Solar PV Model.
 - One [misc property file for the Solar Model](#misc-properties) defining a scale factor to apply to the calculated ac and dc power.

-#### dataIRIs properties
+### dataIRIs properties
 This property file is used to determine whether there are IRIs already created for the instantiation of DC and AC Power in the knowledge graph.
 This property file can be left unchanged where the agent will then create IRIs for the keys indicated in the file (this is the default approach for the NTU test case).
 More information can be found in the property file `dataIRIs.properties` in the `resources` folder.

-#### Time-series client properties
+### Time-series client properties
 For deployment in stack, the endpoints must be configured in `PVLibAgent/stack_utils/stack_configs.py`

 Otherwise, the time-series client property file needs to contain all credentials and endpoints to access the SPARQL endpoint of the knowledge graph and the Postgres database.
 It should contain the following keys: